lemunozm/message-io/README.md

     and a *network manager* to manage all connections (connect, listen, remove, send, receive).
   - Forget concurrence problems: handle thousands of active connections and listeners without any effort, "One thread to rule them all".
+  - Easy error handling.
+    Do not manage internals `std::io::Error` when send/receive from network.
 - High performance:
     - One thread for manage all internal connections over the faster OS poll.
     - Binary serialization.